dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 231. Each modern stock-market crash has been precipitated by a catalyst that has little to do with finance.
 232. Too often we realize too late that the sort of thinking that once helped us survive a prehistoric moment of danger — when we were prey as much as hunter — doesn’t do much good when the danger is modern and longer term.
 233. Blockchain is limited to very niche areas.
 Blockchain is still a very specialized solution to a very specific set of problems (verification and efficient exchange of ownership)
+234. As blockchain innovation has developed in a myriad of independent efforts, the particular terms utilized have become fractured.
+A first step toward shared efforts and potential interoperability is a concise glossary of terms.
+Blockchain and distributed ledger discussions may use industry terms differently.
+For example, the word “consensus” has a particular relevance to blockchain applications.